sumiran35/job_app_extension/README.md

-a little extension to apply to jobs easy ad shit
+a little extension to apply to jobs easy and shit